 Thursday Rain clearing early this morning then a slight (20%) chance of a shower.
 Mostly sunny afternoon.
 Winds SW 15 to 25 km/h becoming light in the late afternoon.
 Daytime maximum temperatures around 19.

 Friday Partly cloudy.
 Medium (60%) chance of showers.
 Light winds becoming NW 15 to 25 km/h in the morning then tending W 25 to 35 km/h in the middle of the day.

-Thursday Mostly sunny.
-Winds SW 25 to 35 km/h turning S during the morning then tending S/SW 15 to 20 km/h during the afternoon.
+Saturday Mostly sunny.
+Winds W 20 to 30 km/h turning S during the morning then tending S/SW 15 to 20 km/h during the afternoon.

 - observations list type

 For those among us wanting to balance out our participation in Earth Hour, the Vivid Light, Music and Ideas Festival opens in Sydney this on Friday.